iwanders/analysis-ithc-iptsd/README.md

 ### Barrel detection

 We get a clear binary signal for the barrel detection with `0x0a[0]`'s row 5 being higher than 4.

-Risk here is that if `0x0a` is still used to convey a pen identifier, row 4 and 5 may only be applicable for my pens, not for everyone's.
+Risk here is that if `0x0a` is still used to convey a pen identifier, row 4 and 5 may only be applicable for my pens, not for everyone's, but even [NP-chaonay's PenTouch_StartTest_PressSideKey](media/npchaonay/PenTouch_StartTest_PressSideKey.png) click has the row 4 and 5 switching.

-The clearest visual indication however is that numerous pairs of rows are switching each group.
+The clearest visual indication is that numerous pairs of rows are switching each group.

 ## Notes